cklosowski/inspiring-dashboards/readme.txt

 Tags: inspiration, blogging, writing, writing prompts Requires at least: 3.0
 Tested up to: 3.8.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 Donate link: https://wp-push.com/donations/
 License: GPLv2 or later

-I often get writers block and don't know what to blog about.
-Well, Chris Lema's post titled "The simple truth that will help you write blog posts faster" offers some guidance.
-This plugin puts it in your dashboard.
+Not sure what to write about for your next blog post?
+Maybe this Dashboard Widget can inspire you.

 == Description ==